 Looking through my recent purchase – “Kuchnia polska.
 Potrawy regionalne” (“Polish cuisine.
 Regional dishes”) cookbook by Hanna Szymanderska, I’ve noticed that there are many regional varieties of this salad.

 The one that caught my eye is Szałot Śląski – a Silesian recipe with sausage and/or pickled herring.
 I’m going to try it very soon :)

 - 10 potatoes, medium-sized (or 15 small new potatoes)

 - 1 apple

-Best served chilled.
-It shouldn't be outside of the fridge for more than 4 hours, so eat it quick!
+The salad shouldn't be kept outside of the fridge for more than 4 hours.
+Eat it quick!

 Amount Per Serving: Calories: 426 Total Fat: 10g Saturated Fat: 2g Trans Fat: 0g Unsaturated Fat: 7g Cholesterol: 158mg Sodium: 240mg Carbohydrates: 73g Fiber: 9g Sugar: 10g Protein: 15g

 Save this ‘Polish Potato Salad’ recipe to your “POLISH SIDE DISH” Pinterest board!